Anu-310/CaneAI-Quality-System/Assets/Hardware/README.md

 # Hardware Setup

-This section contains images and representations of the hardware components used in the system.
+This section contains images of the actual hardware connections and setup used in the system.

 The setup includes: